Varicose Veins: Complications, Treatment and Prevention

 Treatment options include:

-Sclerotherapy to close off a vein: injecting medication to seal or close veins.
-Complications include changes to skin colour and, in rare cases, venous thromboembolism, nerve damage, serious allergic reaction or stroke.
+Sclerotherapy: Involves injecting medication to seal or close veins.
+Complications may include changes to skin colour and, in rare cases, venous thromboembolism, nerve damage, or allergic reaction.

-The aim of treatment is to relieve symptoms, improve appearanc, and prevent complications such as serious skin ulcers or sores, DVT, skin colour changes and bleeding (NHLBI 2022).
+The aim of treatment is to relieve symptoms, improve cosmetic appearance, and prevent complications such as serious skin ulcers or sores, DVT, skin colour changes, and bleeding (NHLBI 2023).

 Preventing Varicose Veins